Creating a Christmas card garland out of cards from loved ones that are no longer around adds a sentimental touch to holiday decorations.

-As I was packing the remaining cards I was struck with the idea of using a few of the cards to decorate for Christmas.
 I wanted to create something that I would pull out of storage year after year and smile at the memories with people I loved.
 I opted to create a garland out of these cards to use with my Christmas decorations.
-A banner is simple, doesn’t cost anything or take up much space.
-It’s the perfect project if you’re interested in starting to decorating with Christmas cards.

 Next, punch holes into the top two corners.
 Punching holes in both corners keeps the cards from constantly coming open.
 Plus, it gives me a little bit more control over how they hang on the banner.

 Then I selected some ribbon to thread through the holes I punched.
-Since some of these cards were heavy I had to knot the ribbon around each hole to keep them in place.
-I spaced my cards out so there was about 3 inches between each one.
+Some of these cards were heavy, so I knotted the ribbon around each hole to keep them in place.
+I spaced my cards out so there were about 3 inches between each one.

-The Christmas card garland can be hung anywhere, like a stair banister, mantle, over a doorway.
-I attached mine to a strand of greenery and hanging it on the wall.
+I attached mine to a strand of greenery and hung it on the wall.
 It serves as a frame around all of the current Christmas cards we have on display.

 Decorating with Christmas cards is a fun way to be sentimental with your holiday decor.
-It’s also a way of recycling Christmas cards of the past rather than just throwing them away or storing them in a box that never gets opened.
+It’s also a great way to recycle Christmas cards.
+The alternative is just throwing them away or storing them in an unopened box.